torpedo-t/rack-dynamic-paths-readme/README.md

 end
 ```

-That would be silly.
-Every time we create a new `Song` we would have to create a new statement in our `if`.
-Thankfully, we can just use the fact that paths are `Strings` like anything else.
-Let's do a regex match against the path, and then just grab the content after the `/song/` to figure out which `Song` our user would like.
+This is silly though, because every time we create a new `Song` we would have to create a new `if` statement.
+Thankfully, because paths are `strings`, we can do a regex match against the path.
+Then we just grab the content after the `/song/` to figure out which `Song` our user would like.

 ```ruby